OWASP/owasp-mastg/README.md

 ## Reading the Mobile Security Testing Guide

-The MSTG doesn't have an official release.
-There are, however, several options to convert it into an easily readable format:
+The MSTG hasn't been officially released yet.
+There are, however, several options for converting it into an easily readable format:

 1. Read it on [Gitbook](https://b-mueller.gitbooks.io/owasp-mobile-security-testing-guide/content/).
 The book is auto-synced with the main repo.
 You can use Gitbook to generate PDF, epub, and other e-book formats.